algosup/2022-2023-project-1-smart-signage-Project-8-group/Documents/Technical_specifications.md

 Most everything in the project will be controlled using an Arduino Uno for the following reasons:

 - It is easily accessible
-- It is compatible with every other module used for the project (Lora module is to be determined)
+- It is compatible with every other module used for the project (including the Lora-E5)
 - It is compatible with TinyGo
-- It contains an inbuilt crystal oscillator (which is theorically precise enought to be used as a clock)

 ## Lora-E5

 We will attempt to control the final product trought the LoRaWan network.
-If the LoRa-E5 is the best solution is yet to be determined.
+We will be using a Lora-E5 for this purpose.

 ## XY-MOS